bpython/bpython/doc/sphinx/source/bpaste.rst

 Removal
 -------
-If you want a paste removed from the pastebin you can email Simon at simon@ikanobori.jp and he will remove the paste for you, be sure to mention the paste URL.
+If you want a paste removed from the pastebin you can use the removal link as shown by bpython.
+Refer to https://bpaste.net/removal if you lost it.